 Clause 7.2 Competence

-As defined from ISO 19011 competence is: “demonstrated personal attributes and demonstrated ability to apply knowledge and skills “.
+As defined by ISO 19011 competence is: “demonstrated personal attributes and demonstrated ability to apply knowledge and skills “.

 Clause 7.2 and 7.1.2, which is about People are related to each other.
 ISO 9001 clause 7.1.2 requires that “The organization shall determine and provide the persons necessary for the effective implementation of its quality management system and for the operation and control of its processes.”